RestaurantController/jigsaw-autodecryptor/README.md

 <br>
 You will need .NET Framework to run this software.
 <br>
-UPDATE: Sorry, the program's name was supposed to be Decryptor not Decrypter
+UPDATE: Sorry, the program's name was supposed to be Decryptor not Decrypter.
+I will fix that spelling in a new release.